Table of Contents

 Y740 is always ready to run all the latest games at ultra-settings with hardly a glitch in sight.
 That lovely 15.6-inch screen is Full HD and comes with a 144Hz Nvidia G-Sync so your games will look incredible, wherever you’re playing.

 If real-time ray tracing is your endgame, the Lenovo Legion Y740 will not disappoint you.
-The Y740 can manage an impressive average of 46fps and even can bank on a buttery smooth 60fps, with ray tracing turned on, for about 30% less than the cost of its premium-priced rivals configured with the same specs.
+The Y740 can manage an impressive average of 46fps.
+Even can bank on a buttery smooth 60fps, with ray tracing turned on.
+For about 30% less than the cost of its premium-priced rivals configured with the same specs.

 Things to keep in mind while choosing the best gaming laptop